sgerov/gerovlabs/_posts/2024-09-13-ethical-responsibility.md

 That implies having tough conversations about the ethical implications of our decisions.
 It implies working with diverse teams to ensure that we're considering multiple perspectives.
 It implies to be willing to slow down and reconsider our approach if we realize that what we're building might cause harm.

 Ethical responsibility is not a burden.
-It's a **core principle** of good software development.
+It's a **core principle** of software development.
 When we take the time to build ethically, we build systems that are **trustworthy, sustainable**, and beneficial to society.